bsaichary/Azure-Linux-VM-Creation-setup-selfhost-agent-detail-guide/README.md

 # Azure-Linux-Virtual-Machine-Creation-Detailed-Guide
 This Repo guides you through each step using images with markups for
-1. creating a linux virtual machine in Azure portal.
+1. Creating a linux virtual machine in Azure portal.
-2. login to the virtual machine using ssh key from your local command prompt or git bash.
+2. Login to the virtual machine using ssh key from your local command prompt or git bash.
 3. Setting up Self-host agent for using it in Azure DevOps CICD for running pipeline.
+4. Installing Doker and Docker-compose and setting permission for using it to run CICD pipeline while creating Docker images.

 ## **Let's get started**